hajekro/hajekro/README.md

 # Key Achievements

-- Successfully directed hardware, software, design and business teams across multiple time-zones in finding, conceptualizing and defining the go to market strategy for a first-in-the-world product that has the potential to help milions of people obtain healthy drinking water.
+- Successfully directed software, design, hardware and business teams across multiple time-zones in finding, conceptualizing and defining the go to market strategy for a first-in-the-world product that has the potential to help milions of people obtain healthy drinking water.
 - Successfully led teams through challenging times during and post Covid-19 pandemic, successfully bringing all planned deliveries and projects to market on time and within budget.
 - Proven track record of discovering, prototyping and developing solutions in situations where other suppliers deemed the task impossible.